LeReveilleur/website/scripts/data/video/source/HgfcZeGP7BA/index.md

 - Weißbach, D., Ruprecht, G., Huke, A., Czerski, K., Gottlieb, S., & Hussein, A. (2013).
 [Reply on “Comments on ‘Energy intensities, EROIs (energy returned on invested), and energy payback times of electricity generating power plants’ – Making clear of quite some confusion”](https://www.sciencedirect.com/science/article/abs/pii/S0360544214001601). _Energy_, 68, 1004-1006.
 - Raugei, M., Carbajales-Dale, M., Barnhart, C. J., & Fthenakis, V. (2015).
 [Rebuttal:“Comments on ‘Energy intensities, EROIs (energy returned on invested), and energy payback times of electricity generating power plants’–Making clear of quite some confusion”](https://www.sciencedirect.com/science/article/abs/pii/S0360544214014327). _Energy_, (82), 1088-1091.
 Article concluant:

 > In conclusion, we cannot help but reiterate here Raugei’s previous conclusions that “in the light of all of the above, there appears to be ample reason to question the reliability of the authors’ numerical results, and, most importantly, their internal as well as external comparability to those produced by previously published studies.”
 In addition, the authors make a number of physically impossible statements, such as “only exergy is generated and destroyed” [[3], p.
 212] (exergy can only be destroyed, never created), which could be forgiven as a typographical error (though suggesting a lack in methodological rigour) were it not for the fact that it was compounded four sentences later with discussion of ”generated exergy” suggesting (perhaps even worse) that the authors lack a fundamental grasp of basic thermodynamics, further underlining the need to question the original analysis.
-Finally, Weißbach et al.’s defence of their untenable assertions by setting up straw man arguments and misinterpreting and misquoting Raugei’s comments comes across as a worrying indication of their seeming lack of familiarity with scientific standards and widely accepted methodological conventions.
+Finally, Weißbach et al.’s defence of their untenable assertions by setting up straw man arguments and misinterpreting and misquoting Raugei’s comments comes across as a worrying indication of their seeming lack of familiarity with scientific standards and widely accepted methodological conventions.<br>
+> — <cite>Rebuttal conclusion</cite>

 #### Autre exemple de controverse